CharlesLiuCool/notebook/Exam 2 Review Guide.md

 #### Chapter 7: Simple Data Types, Enumerated Types, and Arrays

 - **Identify the integer types in C**
-o short, unsigned short, int, unsigned, long, unsigned long
+	- short, unsigned short, int, unsigned, long, unsigned long
-• signed indicates negative and positive numbers are supported, this is the default type
+		- signed indicates negative and positive numbers are supported, this is the default type
 - **Identify the floating-point types in C**
-o float, double, long double
+	- float, double, long double
-**Discuss problems with applying floating-point numbers to loop conditions**
+- **Discuss problems with applying floating-point numbers to loop conditions**
-**Declare and apply enumerated types in C**
+- **Declare and apply enumerated types in C**
-o One example includes a Boolean type, where FALSE and TRUE may be assigned a variable of this type
+	-  One example includes a Boolean type, where FALSE and TRUE may be assigned a variable of this type
-**Describe what is an array**
+- **Describe what is an array**
-o A collection of contiguous or adjacent memory cells associated with one
-variable name and one type
+	- A collection of contiguous or adjacent memory cells associated with one variable name and one type
-o An array is considered a data structure
+	- An array is considered a data structure
-▪ A data structure is a way of storing and organizing information; a
-composite of related data items
+	- A data structure is a way of storing and organizing information; a composite of related data items
-**Define what is a subscript and index**
+- **Define what is a subscript and index**
-o Recall array indexing in C starts at 0.
+	- Recall array indexing in C starts at 0.
 Why?
 Declare and apply single and 2-dimentional arrays
 o Use an initializer list to initialize each item in an array
 o Use loops to traverse through arrays